arvidjohansson83/Modular_Trading_Architecture/docs/index_module.md

 - the premarket window defines the range
 - the EA calculates risk and order distance from that range
-- pending orders are placed at a fixed time
+- pending orders are placed at a fixed timestamp
 - execution is isolated to the symbol on which the EA is running

 This ensures that each index EA behaves identically every day, without cross‑symbol dependencies.